ExperiBass/WIP_Bot_Discord/README.md

 Run this using ```node TestBot.js```

-Thanks to @poley roido for the testing!
+Thanks to @poleroyd for the testing!